doc22940/mock.server/readme.md

 - 0.6.3 Prettify logs and bug fixes
 - 0.7.0 DTO import and DTO to class converter
 - 0.7.2 Dynamic path parameters in response json
-- 0.8.0 More readable schema structure, faker DTO response functions and faker response.
+- 0.8.0 More readable schema structure and faker DTO response functions.